Hydrogen vehicle

-A hydrogen vehicle is a vehicle that uses hydrogen fuel for motive power.
-Hydrogen vehicles include hydrogen-fueled space rockets, as well as ships and aircraft.
-Power is generated by converting the chemical energy of hydrogen to mechanical energy, either by reacting hydrogen with oxygen in a fuel cell to power electric motors or, less commonly, by burning hydrogen in an internal combustion engine.
+A hydrogen vehicle is a vehicle that uses hydrogen to move.
+Hydrogen vehicles include some road vehicles, rail vehicles, space rockets, forklifts, ships and aircraft.
+Motive power is generated by converting the chemical energy of hydrogen to mechanical energy, either by reacting hydrogen with oxygen in a fuel cell to power electric motors or, less commonly, by hydrogen internal combustion.